Women’s Spaces Project

 980 people (60% women) from national and local government, traditional leaders, CSOs and CBOs will be directly involved in project capacity.

-Kenya: Mazingira Institute
+Kenya: Mazingira Institute (MI)

 Mazingira Institute is an active participant in the local and global process, with a strong working relationship with the Nairobi local authority, based on their extensive experience supporting urban agriculture and food security.
 The project will assist the authority to operationalize legislation that mandates municipalities to provide land, water and other resources to slum dwellers to grow, process and market food.
 Innovative mechanisms to provide gender equal access to public and private land will be developed, and a demonstration unit will promote environmentally-positive urban agriculture practices.